 Only one or two homes in the village, of those who could afford, had a telephone and a car.
 Obviously we could not afford either.
 Even a wall clock and radio were rarities.
 We had a wall clock, a mechanical pendulum one, which struck once every half hour and the number of hours at the hour.
 This striking sound was a break from the sounds of nature – from the birds’ chirping and calls and the shrill cries of the crickets and the flying lizards – an evolutionary link between lizards and birds – which flew from one palm tree to another in search of insects.
 Every household in the village reared cows, goats, chicken and ducks.
 Their moos, bleats, rooster’s crowing and hens’ songs – filled the air all through the day.

-The evenings marked prayer time and as one strolled along the road, one could hear readings from the Bible, hymns and devotional songs – both from the Hindu and Christian homes.
+The evenings marked prayer time and as one strolled along the road, one heard readings from the Bible, hymns and devotional songs – both from the Hindu and Christian homes.
 The nocturnal music of the nature was very much different with the owls, insects and dogs pitching in with their parts.

 The early eighties brought prosperity to our village due to the increased salary of government employees, higher prices for the cash crops and spices the village produced and many seeking employment in foreign lands, mainly in the Gulf countries.
-Our eldest brother moved over to Sultanate of Oman.
+Our eldest brother moved to Sultanate of Oman.

 The natural music I was used to during my annual vacations started to be corrupted by the artificial ones.
 With every passing year, the changes were audible.

 That was when the first Television came into our home beaming the national channel Doordarshan.
-On Saturdays they telecasted a Malayalam movie and all the neighbours would congregate at our home.
+On Saturdays they telecasted a Malayalam movie and all the neighbours congregated at our home.
 Our eldest brother brought in a digital electronic clock which chimed its musical notes every fifteen minutes.
 Now the old mechanical clock got pushed away on to the wall of the side room and its Japanese cousin took its place of pride in the family room.
 We also got a telephone connection and the metallic ringing sound of the rotor dial telephone also added to the milieu.

 Exorbitant labour costs, pests and crop diseases turned the village to rubber plantations.
-Most tropical fruit trees were cut, tapioca and pineapple cultivations discarded – all to make way for the rubber trees.
+Most tropical fruit trees were cut, tapioca and pineapple cultivation discarded – all to make way for the rubber trees.
 The herbal plants which grew abundantly became extinct.
 Many species of birds and the flying lizards disappeared as they could neither nest among the rubber trees nor could find any food.
 Rice cultivation disappeared too being uneconomical.
 Thus Kerala turned into a consumer state.

 The traffic on the roads kept increasing manifold with new varieties of automobiles – from motorbikes to large trucks.
-The Churches and Temples procured their own Mike Sets and the competition to please their Gods with highest possible decibel levels all through day and night started.
+The Churches and Temples procured their own Mike Sets and the competition to please their Gods with highest possible decibel levels all through day and night commenced.
 Thus the natural sounds now gave way for more synthetic tones.
 The noise of the wind passing through the rubber trees was no more music to the ears.
 Why, even the aroma in the air had disappeared.

 The nineties marked the opening of the Indian economy and with it came telephones and televisions in every homes in the village.
-The rotor dial telephone had made way for their electronic avatars.
+The rotor dial telephone made way for their electronic avatars.
 Cable Television came in without any government controls or regulations and in the absence of any red-tape, each and every home joined the cable yugam in a matter of few weeks.
 This resulted in the many channels reaching the homes and families getting closeted indoors glued to the television.

 With the turn of the century, cows, goats and fowls disappeared from the cow-sheds and pens.
 Every house had a car parked in the porch.
 The era of Bible reading and hymn singing evenings ended as everyone got fixated to the tear jerking serials various channels beamed with vengeance to each other and to humanity.

-This aspect of changing sounds was missing in Adoors ‘Pinneyum’ with the storyline spanning about 17 years.
+This aspect of changing sounds was missing in Adoors ‘Pinneyum’ with the story-line spanning about 17 years.
 He, well known as a perfectionist in the art of movie making, has captured even the minutest sounds like the coconut leaf dangling in the temple rubbing the shoulders of the actors.
 It is a puzzle as to how Adoor failed to capture the changing sounds to depict the timeline in his movie.